jimmerioles/random-stoic-quotes-api/readme.md

 ### Want to show some :heart:?

-Let's find Satoshi Nakamoto! | or buy me a :coffee:
+Let's find Satoshi Nakamoto! | or let's have a :coffee:
 ------------ | ------------
 ![Donate Bitcoin][ico-bitcoin] | ![Donate Ethereum][ico-ethereum]